nextflow-io/nextflow/docs/google.rst

   by the service depending the chosen instance type.

 Troubleshooting
 ===============

-* Make sure to have enabled Compute Engine API, Genomics API and Cloud Storage Service in the `APIs & Services Dashboard <https://console.cloud.google.com/apis/dashboard>`_ page.
+* Make sure to have enabled Compute Engine API, Life Sciences API and Cloud Storage Service in the `APIs & Services Dashboard <https://console.cloud.google.com/apis/dashboard>`_ page.

 * Make sure to have enough compute resources to run your pipeline in your project